How to Spend 3 Days in Koh Mak (Slow-Travel Itinerary)

 Coconut tree groves, Koh Mak

-In the afternoon, make your way to the long wooden wharf near Koh Mak Cococape Resort, where Blue Pearl Bar sits perched above the ocean at the very end of the pier.
-Order a cold beer, cocktail, or fresh coconut, sink into a chair, and let the sea breeze do the rest.
-It’s the kind of place where a quick stop easily turns into hours.
+In the afternoon, make your way to Koh Mak Cococape Resort where Blue Pearl Bar awaits at the end of a long wooden wharf.
+Order a cold beer or fresh coconut, and relax with spectacular views of the ocean and surrounding islets.
+It’s the type of place where a quick stop can easily turn into a few hours.
+You can even swim and snorkel directly from the pier, if you’re wanting spend the whole afternoon here.

 Koh Mak - Blue Pearl Bar